 Can I come to the UK early and does my quarantine before the start of term?

 We do not need you to arrive earlier into the UK to start your course and you will still be able to learn online during your 14 days of quarantine.
-Students who arrive between 9 and 13 September can book onto UCLan airport collection service which means they will be collected and transported directly from the airport.
-You will be required to wear a face covering to travel so please make sure you bring one with you
+Students who arrive between 9 and 12 September (inclusive of these dates) can book onto UCLan airport collection service which means they will be collected and transported directly from the airport.
+You will be required to wear a face covering to travel so please make sure you bring one with you.

 If you want to arrive earlier and are staying in UCLan accommodation you can do so from 1 September and you will only be charged from 13 September.
 If you plan to arrive into the UK and travel to Preston before 9 September, you must notify firstname.lastname@example.org of your intention to do so, so we can ensure you receive adequate support during this period.
 If you are staying in a private house you will need to speak to your landlord about how much earlier you can arrive.